 - Make sure you include the keywords of what you are good at in your title and profile.
 The Upwork search engine will display this in a list of “specific freelancers” to clients searching for what they need.

 - This is all I did to get jobs.
 It was all the strength of my profile and invitations to work.
 A very small amount of work came in due to proposals and it was not worth the time spent writing them.

 Upwork Update January 31 2017 I believe I started looking for freelance writing jobs in September of 2016.
 That’s when I set up my Upwork profile.
 Writing this four months later.
 I just received Top Rated Status as a freelance writer on Upwork.
 I’d be lying if I said I wasn’t proud of this.
 I also received an email from a past client that has more work for me again.
 Looks like Upwork is one side hustle that is paying off for me.

 Setting Rates On Freelance Writing Jobs For Beginners

 One important note here on setting your rates on freelance writing jobs for beginners.
 I took a second look at my rates when this client came back because of the excellent job I did.
 Instead of blindly using a third of Bob Bly’s rates, I looked at my time carefully.
-I make $27/hour as an electrician.
+I made $27/hour as an electrician at the time.
 When I get an electrician job again there would be no point in writing if it didn’t make the same amount.
 If writing made less, I’d be better off doing electrician overtime work if I wanted to get out of debt quicker.